Median raphe nucleus: GABAergic regulation

+Regulation of dopaminergic neurotransmission

 Projections stemming from the MRN modulate dopaminergic activity within the forebrain.
 Additionally MnR projections are part of a behavioral disinhibition/inhibition system that produces phenotypes resembling behavioral variations manifested during manic and depressive phases of bipolar disorder.

+Mood disorders

+The MRN is one of the few brain regions producing tryptophan hydroxylase, a rate-limiting enzyme of serotonin biosynthesis.
+Increased levels of tryptophan hydroxylase 2 mRNA (and, consequently, tryptophan hydroxylase) have been noted in suicidal depressed individuals as compared to non-psychiatric controls.

+Animal models indicate that inactivation of serotonergic neurons of the median raphe nucleus induces anxiolysis, suggesting involvement of the MRN in anxiety.

+Hallucinogens

 Inhibition of the MRN in cats by lysergic acid diethylamide (LSD) and psilocin, two serotonin agonist hallucinogens, leads to dose dependent behavioral changes, indicating the MRN may be an important site of action for humans hallucinations.